tbarker/5X-Crypto-Security-Guide/README.md

 ## First Things First

 * Pay taxes suitable to your home, standard of living, etc. In most countries, they **will** eventually get around to you.
 * Secure your phone and laptop.
 Do the Apple and Facebook privacy checks.
-Make sure no one ego snatches your phone can get anything.
+Make sure that if someone snatches your phone, they can't get anything.
 All that good stuff you've been putting off.
 * Have a will.
 It's inevitable 😞
 * Put in place a Power of Attorney so that someone you trust can look after your affairs if you are incapable.